 The Whispers of Nature

-I have to admit, I never think about Earth Day much, partly because my love for nature and creation is deeply a part of me; therefore, every day is kind of an “Earth Day.”
+I have to admit that I never think about Earth Day much, partly because my love for nature and creation is deeply ingrained in me; therefore, every day is an “Earth Day.”
 That said, I understand the significance of naming a day to ponder and take inventory of our common home and relationship to all things created.

 Here are a few thoughts on this day.